 2. Can you get pregnant at any time of the month?

 No, you will need to have sex on the days leading up to and around the time you ovulate.
 Your most fertile days are the day before and day of ovulation.
 Once you’ve ovulated, the egg will only survive for up to 24 hours if unfertilitized.
-Methods that only tell you you’ve ovulated (after you’ve released an egg) won’t optimize your chances of getting pregnant that cycle because by the time you know it’s happened, it’s too late for it to be fertilized.
-However, knowing you’re about to ovulate on the other hand will.
+Methods that only tell you you’ve ovulated (after you’ve released an egg) won’t optimize your chances of getting pregnant that cycle because by the time you know it’s happened, it’s too late to achieve pregnancy.
+However, knowing you’re about to ovulate before the egg is released on the other hand will.

 3. How can I track my fertile days?